Overview

 Student Musicians

-As Columbia University’s premier pop music orchestra, Columbia Pops has been performing student-arranged music from anime, film, and pop culture since 2014.
-The group organizes seasonal concerts and performs at official university events year-round.
+As Columbia University’s premier pop music orchestra, Columbia Pops↗ has been performing student-arranged music from anime, film, and pop culture since 2014.
+The group organizes seasonal concerts and performs at official university events year-round, including new student orientation, Christmas tree lightings, and industry galas.

-For 10 years, Columbia Pops carried a logo inspired by Totoro, the iconic Studio Ghibli character that perfectly captured the group's warmth and approachability.
+For 10 years, Columbia Pops’ logo has been the silhouette of Totoro, Studio Ghibli’s iconic character that perfectly captured the group's warmth. approachability, and love for anime.
 It made perfect sense in 2014.
-But as the organization grew into a credible fixture of university life — performing at new student orientation, holiday tree lightings, official galas — the logo's borrowed identity created a real risk.
+But as the organization grew into a credible fixture of university life, the logo's borrowed identity created copyright issues and just seemed a little childish.
 A beloved community had outgrown its borrowed identity.

 Relying on someone else's IP wasn't sustainable, and a decade of informal logo variations across platforms had left the visual identity fragmented and inconsistent.
-Hence, the challenge wasn't just designing a new logo.
-It was finding a visual language that could carry 10 years of community feeling, without losing the spirit that made people fall in love with the group in the first place.
+Hence, the challenge wasn't just designing a new logo, but also finding a visual language that could carry 10 years of community feeling, without compromising professionalism and losing the spirit that made people fall in love with the group in the first place.

-To understand what a new identity needed to carry, I sat down with 35 musicians and 16 members of the student executive board, hearing their stories based on 1 simple question: What makes Columbia Pops unique?
+To understand what a new identity needed to carry, I sat down casually with 35 musicians and 16 student executive board members, hearing their stories based on 1 simple question: What makes Columbia Pops unique?

-The answers ranged widely, but a clear theme emerged.
-People didn't lead with the music; they led with the community.
-They talked about how much they'd grown as musicians through collaboration, about the energy of showing up every week, about weekly boba runs and feeling genuinely supported.
-The logo needed to hold all of that: not just a music group, but a tight community that co-creates music together.
+People’s stories ranged widely, but 1 clear similarity emerged.
+Members value musicianship and craft.
+However, people didn’t lead with the music, but with the community.
+They shared how much they grew as musicians through collaboration, about the self-driven energy of showing up to extra rehearsals, about weekly boba runs and feeling genuinely supported when they struggled with non-music matters.
+The logo needed to hold all of that: not just a professional music group, but a tight community that thrives together.

 Rather than designing something entirely new and unfamiliar, I first studied the visual languages of internationally renowned orchestras to find what musical symbols feel instantly recognizable and carry weight.
 From that research, I extracted a set of musical marks that anyone (musician or not) could connect with.
 To ground the identity in Columbia, I kept the blue palette that members already associate with the organization and the university.
 The result is a logo that feels familiar enough to not feel like a departure, distinct enough to finally be its own.

-The new identity is now live across Instagram and YouTube, printed on merchandise and t-shirts, and worn at official university events.
-As the Media Coordinator on the executive board, I facilitated online implementation, designed posters, and photographed members as they performed across campus.
-Watching our musicians represent the new logo at performances made the impact tangible — the redesign didn't just solve an IP problem.
-It gave people something to be proud of.
+The new identity is now live on Instagram and YouTube, printed on merchandise and t-shirts, and worn at official university events.
+As the Media Coordinator on the executive board, I facilitated in-person and online implementation.
+Watching our musicians represent the new logo at performances made the impact tangible.
+The redesign, beyond solving an IP problem, also gave people a common visual identity they are proud to share because it represents them.

 Treating community members as co-creators — not just end users — meant the final identity wasn't imposed on them.
 When people see the new logo on a t-shirt or a stage backdrop, they recognize something of themselves in it.
 That recognition is the real deliverable.

-Spring 2024 East Coast Pops Summit @ Columbia, in collaboration with Pops Orchestras at Harvard and Yale
+Spring 2024 East Coast Pops Summit @ Columbia, in collaboration with Pops Orchestras from Harvard and Yale

 Videography cr.
 Carl Keng Seng.
-YouTube management by me.
+YouTube management and logo design by me.